cnu-2021/cnu-w05-workshop/README.md

 print(s[3])
 ```

-### Naming conventions

-When writing small, simple code snippets (like many of the examples you have seen so far in these worksheets), using single-letter variable or function names is usually OK.
-However, for more complex code, it is usually a better idea to name your variables in a way that keeps your code easily understandable.

-Take a look at the PEP-8 section on [variable names](https://www.python.org/dev/peps/pep-0008/#descriptive-naming-styles).

 🚩 The following code finds the roots of the quadratic polynomial p(x) = ax^2 + bx + c.
 However, the author wrote it in a hurry.
 What can you do to improve it?

 ```python